DaBlower/FIX-IT/README.md

 # Read More
-A userscript to automatically expand truncated comments and replies without clicking "read more"
+A userscript to automatically expand truncated comments and replies so you don't have to click "read more"

 ### Features
 - Expands truncated **YouTube comments**, including on Shorts and long-form videos.